bracerino/icet-sqs-gui/README.md

 ### SQS generation workflow
 - Upload your crystal structure or select it from the implemented search interface in MP, AFLOW, or COD databases.
 - Select which method to use for the generation of SQS (currently only supercell-specific is implemented).
 Select if you want to perform only one run or multiple runs (one by one).
-In multiple run, you can download all best found structures in each run.
+In multiple runs, you can download all best found structures in each run.
 - Select composition mode, i.e. define the element composition for all atomic sites, or select specific sites and define composition on them (sublattices).

 ![Select SQS method and composition mode.](SQS_Illu/sqs_2.png)